-INTRODUCTION TO THE “WIPES” ISSUE
+THE “WIPES” ISSUE

 - * Many of these, such as baby wipes, are not intended to be flushed, but lack clear disposal instructions.
 The goal is to have the manufacturer’s standard “Do Not Flush” logo (shown at the right) on packaging in a prominent place.

 - * Some products are not explicitly labeled as “flushable”, but are marketed in a way that implies that the wipe will break down when flushed, and the packages contain small or hidden disposal instructions, if at all.